 To become an "official" community plan, the Plan must be adopted by City Council as a bylaw, and all future land use decisions must be consistent with the Plan.
 However, the Plan is a living document, and the City may amend the Plan to adapt to new trends in the community, or respond to changing conditions.

 In addition to the OCP, there are other documents, including plans and guidelines, which will help shape the future of the city.
 These documents are also supported by this Plan:

 - Parks, Recreation and Culture Master Plan

 - Port of Nanaimo Master Plan

 - Protocol Agreement with Snuneymuxw First Nation

 - Social Development Strategy

 - Economic Development Strategy

 - Departure Bay Neighbourhood Plan

 - Old City Neighbourhood Plan

 - Chase River Neighbourhood Plan

 - Rocky Point/Hammond Bay/ Stephenson Point Neighbourhood Plan

 - Downtown Plan

+- Oceanview Master Plan

+- South End Neighbourhood Plan

+- Newcastle + Brechin Neighbourhood Plan

+- Harewood Neighbourhood Plan

 - Heritage Building Design Guidelines

 - Chase River Town Centre Design Guide

 - Old City Multiple-Family Residential Design Guidelines

 - Nanaimo Parkway Design Guidelines

 - Steep Slope Development Permit Area Guidelines

-- Nanaimo Estuary

-- Management Plan
+- Nanaimo Estuary Management Plan

 - Downtown Urban Design Plan and Guidelines

-- Nanaimo Cultural Strategy
+- A Cultural Plan for a Creative Nanaimo

+- Community Sustainability Action Plan